-114 Amg assessed the detendan it s ability to pay, paymen t of the total criminal mo netary penarties are due u s lollows.
-A [x] Lump sum payment of \$200,100 due immedia tely, balance due [x] not later than120 days after sentencing, or [x] in accordance with () C, () D, () E, () F (x G) G or () H below; or В [] Payment to begin immediately (may be combined with () C, () D, or () F below); or С [] Payment in equal (e.g. weekly, monthly, quarterly) installments of \$ over a period of (e.g., months or years), commence (e.g., 30 or 60 days) after the date of this judgment; or g., months or years), to D Payment in equal monthly installments of \$ 1,000 over a period of three years, to commence 60 days after release from imprisonment to a term of supervision; or E [] Payment during the term of supervised release will commence within (e,g, 30 or 60 days) after release from imprisonment.
-The court will set the payment plan based on an assessment of the defendant's ability to pay at that time; or F [] Special instructions regarding the payment of criminal monetary penalties: G. [x] In Custody special instructions: Payment of criminal monetary penalties is due during imprisonment at the rate of not less than \$25.00 per quarter and payment shall be through the Bureau of Prisons Inmate Financial Responsibility Program.
-Criminal monetary payments shall be made to the Clerk of U.S. District Court, 450 Golden Gate Ave., Box 36060, San Francisco, CA 94102 H. [] Out of Custody special instructions: It is further ordered that the defendant shall pay to the United States a special assessment of \$ and a fin be due immediately.
-If incarcerated, payment of criminal monetary payment is due during imprisonment shall be through the Bureau of Prisons Inmate Financial Responsibility Program.
-Criminal monetary payment to the Clerk of U.S. District Court, 450 Golden Gate Ave., Box 36060, San Francisco, CA 94102 onment and payment ary payments shall be due (durin ng imprisonment.
-All ies, except those payment onment, payment of crimi s made through the Feder The defer ndant shall receive cre dit for all payments previ ously made toward any cr iminal monetary penalties s imposed. [] Joint and Severa al 1 efendant and co- fendant Names Case Numbers (including defendant number) Total Amount Joint and Several Amount Corresponding Payee (if appropriate)
+- A [x] Lump sum payment of \$200,100 due immediately, balance due - [x] not later than 120 days after sentencing, or - [x] in accordance with () C, () D, () E, () F (x) G or () H below; or - B [] Payment to begin immediately (may be combined with () C, () D, or () F below); or - C [] Payment in equal (e.g. weekly, monthly, quarterly) installments of \$\over a period of \\(e.g., months or years), to commence \ (e.g., 30 or 60 days) after the date of this judgment; or - D [] Payment in equal monthly installments of \$ 1,000 over a period of three years, to commence 60 days after release from imprisonment to a term of supervision; or - E [] Payment during the term of supervised release will commence within (e,g, 30 or 60 days) after release from imprisonment.
+The court will set the payment plan based on an assessment of the defendant's ability to pay at that time; or - F [] Special instructions regarding the payment of criminal monetary penalties: - G. [x] In Custody special instructions:

+Payment of criminal monetary penalties is due during imprisonment at the rate of not less than \$25.00 per quarter and payment shall be through the Bureau of Prisons Inmate Financial Responsibility Program.
+Criminal monetary payments shall be made to the Clerk of U.S. District Court, 450 Golden Gate Ave., Box 36060, San Francisco, CA 94102

+H. [] Out of Custody special instructions:

+It is further ordered that the defendant shall pay to the United States a special assessment of \$ and a fine of \$ which shall be due immediately.
+If incarcerated, payment of criminal monetary payment is due during imprisonment and payment shall be through the Bureau of Prisons Inmate Financial Responsibility Program.
+Criminal monetary payments shall be made to the Clerk of U.S. District Court, 450 Golden Gate Ave., Box 36060, San Francisco, CA 94102.